kevinlawler/kerf1/README.md

   The current list of possibilities is: `ymdhis` year month day hour minute second.

-  Note that while `minus` could be perfectly well defined as an operation on absolute STAMPs (it could return a relative stamp), at least for the time being in Kerf it throws a type error.
+  Note that while `minus` could be perfectly well defined as an operation on absolute STAMPs (for a given reduced form, it could return a relative stamp), at least for the time being in Kerf it throws a type error.
 This is easy to get around, do

       2015.04.07 + 1d <= 2015.04.08